IPhone 11: Camera

 The iPhone 11 includes a dual-lens 12 MP rear camera array.
 It has one ƒ/2.4 ultra-wide-angle lens with a 120° field of view and 2× optical zoom out, and one ƒ/1.8 wide-angle lens.
 The iPhone 11 supports 4K video at up to 60 fps and 1080p slow motion at up to 240 fps.
-The phone also features an audio zoom feature, which focuses audio on the area on which is being zoomed in, similar to the Pro model.
+The phone also features an audio zoom feature, which focuses audio on the area being zoomed in, similar to the Pro model.
 Both of the cameras support video, although only the primary lens has OIS.
 It supports portrait mode with six portrait lighting effects, depth control, and an advanced bokeh effect.
 The phone also has an automatic night mode allowing the camera to take brighter pictures with reduced noise in low-light environments.
 Also, a redesigned camera app adds new features such as a scroll wheel for choosing between the different lenses and a feature called "QuickTake", which allows the user to long-press the shutter button to take a video.
-Apple has also announced a new Deep Fusion feature that takes advantage of AI and machine learning for image processing and was released via iOS 13.2 software update on October 29, 2019.
+Apple has also announced a new Deep Fusion feature that takes advantage of AI and machine learning for image processing and was released via the iOS 13.2 software update on October 29, 2019.

 Software

 The iPhone 11 was supplied with iOS 13, which includes Siri, Face ID (through the TrueDepth camera), Apple Pay, and Apple Card support.
-It received iOS 14 on September 16, 2020, iOS 15 on September 20, 2021, iOS 16 on September 12, 2022, iOS 17 on September 18, 2023. and iOS 18 on September 16, 2024.
-It is also compatible with iOS 26 in September 2025.
+It received iOS 14 on September 16, 2020, iOS 15 on September 20, 2021, iOS 16 on September 12, 2022, iOS 17 on September 18, 2023, iOS 18 on September 16, 2024, and iOS 26 on September 15, 2025.It is also compatible with iOS 27, making it the first iPhone to support eight major iOS versions, alongside the iPhone SE (2nd generation).